Portland Tennis & Education's

 Nine-Week "Serving Up Success" Summer Program,

-for year 2018, is focused on the various regions of the United States.
-Scholar Athletes and Coach/Tutors will go on a "Road Trip!" to tackle major social and environmental issues facing each region while exploring pertinent ecological information.
+in 2018, our program focused on the various regions of the United States.
+Scholar Athletes and Coach/Tutors went on a "Road Trip!" to tackle major social and environmental issues facing each region while exploring pertinent ecological information.

 July 16 - 19